-In most cities in the world, waste collection and management is difficult and expensive due to the operational service costs.
+In most cities in the world, waste collection and management are difficult and expensive due to operational service costs.
 Smart waste management plants smart waste containers around the city which detect the level of trash and inform the control centre so that the path of the garbage collection truck can be optimized.
-This makes sure an efficient use of resources along with cleanliness on the streets.
+This makes sure efficient use of resources along with cleanliness on the streets.

 sensors based Agriculture and smart farming

 Agriculture is the livelihood of most of the people in India.
 Precision agriculture powered by IoT can help farmers gather information about soil parameters, environmental parameters, number of seeds planted, amount of water and fertilizers required, etc. Farming can become more efficient this way and can lead to more production.